 Once babies can turn over unassisted (typically around 6 months), it’s OK to let them sleep on their sides or tummies — if they move into that position on their own.

 Make sure your baby has tummy time for a few minutes every day, after about one month of age, when they’re awake, to help promote their motor development and prevent flat head syndrome.

 2. Use a safe sleep surface and clutter-free crib

 Use a firm sleep surface.
 “We recommend a crib, bassinet, portable crib or play yard that meets Consumer Product Safety Commission (CPSC) standards — along with a tight-fitting, firm mattress, and a fitted sheet designed for that product,” says Dr. Rambhatla.

 Avoid putting anything in the crib or bassinet except your baby.
 Don’t use loose blankets or sheets.
-Soft objects (such as stuffed toys, pillows, bumpers or cushions) are also a no-no in baby’s bed.
+Soft objects (like stuffed toys, pillows, bumpers or cushions) are also a no-no in your baby’s bed.

 If the room is chilly, give your baby a wearable blanket (often called a sleep sack).